 - -d PROJECTDIR The top-level directory of the project.
 It must contain an Ant, Gradle, or Maven buildfile.
-The default is the current working directory. - -t TIMEOUT The timeout for running the checker, in seconds

-- -b EXTRA_BUILD_ARGS Extra arguments to pass to the build script invocation.
-This argument will be passed to the build commands, such as ant compile, gradle compileJava, or mvn compile.
-It is also passed to other build system commands, such as ant clean, gradle clean, or mvn clean.
+The default is the current working directory. - -t TIMEOUT The timeout for running the checker, in seconds. - -c COMPILATION\TARGET The name(s) of the build system target(s) used to compile the target project.
+The default is chosen based on the build system (e.g., compileJava for Gradle, compile for Maven, etc.).
+This argument is passed directly to the build system when compiling the target project, so it can also include command-line arguments that only apply to the compilation targets (and not other targets like clean); for general command-line arguments that apply to all targets, use the -b option instead.
+When running WPI on a single module of a multi-module project, you might want to use this option (possibly in combination with -b, below), depending on the setup of the target project.
+The argument may contain spaces and is re-tokenized by the shell. - -b EXTRA\BUILD\ARGS Extra arguments to pass to the build script invocation.
+This argument will be passed to compilation tasks, such as ant compile, gradle compileJava, or mvn compile.
+The main difference between this option and -c is that the values of the -b option are also passed to other, non-compilation build system commands, such as ant clean, gradle clean, or mvn clean.
 The argument may contain spaces and is re-tokenized by the shell. - -g GRADLECACHEDIR The directory to use for the '-g' option to Gradle (the Gradle home directory).
 This option is ignored if the target project does not build with Gradle.
 The default is '.gradle' relative to the target project (i.e., each target project has its own Gradle home).
 This default is motivated by Gradle issue #1319. - DLJC-ARGS Arguments that are passed directly to do-like-javac's dljc program without modification.
 One argument is required: --checker, which indicates what type-checker(s) to run (in the format described in Section 2.2.4).
 The documentation of do-like-javac (https://github.com/kelloggm/do-like-javac) describes the other commands that its WPI tool supports.
 Notably, to pass checker-specific arguments to invocations of javac, use the --extraJavacArgs argument to dljc.
-For example, to use the -AignoreRangeOverflow option for the Constant Value Checker (Chapter 22, page 141) when running inference, you would add --extraJavacArgs='-AignoreRangeOverflow' anywhere after the -- argument to wpi.sh.
+For example, to use the -AignoreRangeOverflow option for the Constant Value Checker (Chapter 22, page 142) when running inference, you would add --extraJavacArgs='-AignoreRangeOverflow' anywhere after the -- argument to wpi.sh.